TatisLesmes/TatisLesmes/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px"> About me

 Hi!
 I’m Tatiana Lesmes, a system engineering student.
-I’m passionate about front-end and back-end development, and also interested in data analysis, exploring patterns and insights to create smarter solutions.
+I’m passionate about web development, front-end and back-end programming, and also interested in data analysis, exploring patterns and insights to create smarter solutions.
 I enjoy learning new technologies and creating projects that are innovative, useful, and fun.

 🌱 I’m currently learning: